break-stuff/web-components-workshop/README.md

 If you haven't configured your Vue.js project to work with custom elements/web components, follow [the instructions here](https://vuejs.org/guide/extras/web-components.html#using-custom-elements-in-vue) based on your project type to ensure the components work correctly.

-To provide type safety and autocomplete, you can generate custom types using the [custom elements Vuejs integration](https://www.npmjs.com/package/custom-element-vuejs-integration).
+To provide type safety and autocomplete, you can generate custom types using the [Custom Elements Vuejs Integration](https://www.npmjs.com/package/custom-element-vuejs-integration) package.

 ### React

 React does not have great web component support, but fortunately there are a number of tools out there to the wrap components to provide better compatibility.
-There are some framework-specific tools to generate wrappers, but this project uses a framework agnostic tool that generates them from the Custom Elements Manifest called the (Custom Element react Wrappers)[https://www.npmjs.com/package/custom-element-react-wrappers].
+There are some framework-specific tools to generate wrappers, but this project uses a framework agnostic tool that generates them from the Custom Elements Manifest called the [Custom Element React Wrappers](https://www.npmjs.com/package/custom-element-react-wrappers).

 ### Additional Integrations